blakewatson/htmlforpeople/src/00-intro.md

 ## Who is this book for?

-This web book is aimed at people who have no prior coding experience of any kind.
+This book is aimed at people who have no prior coding experience of any kind.
 I won’t assume you know the first thing about HTML.
 We will start small.
 But by the end of the book we will have built a personal website complete with multiple pages, images, a blog, and more.

 I _will_ assume you have some experience using a computer and performing basic tasks like creating files and folders.
 This is a necessary prerequisite because (again, spoiler alert) websites are essentially just files and folders.